darklang/darklang.com/README.md

 ## Notice

-We're winding down the publicly-hosted instance of Dark-Classic.
+The publicly-hosted instance of Darklang-Classic is no longer accepting new users.
 Read more [here](https://blog.darklang.com/winding-down-darklang-classic).

 ## Start the Tailwind CLI build process